AlirezaTheH/perke/README.md

 directory.

 ## Documentation
-Documentation and References are available at
+Documentation and references are available at
 [Read The Docs](https://perke.readthedocs.io).

 ## Implemented Models